MicrosoftDocs/azure-monitor-docs/articles/advisor/advisor-reference-operational-excellence-recommendations.md

 ### IoT Hub Fallback Route Disabled

-We have detected that the Fallback Route on your IoT Hub has been disabled.
+We detected that the Fallback Route on your IoT Hub has been disabled.
 When the Fallback Route is disabled messages stop flowing to the default endpoint.
 If you're no longer able to ingest telemetry downstream consider re-enabling the Fallback Route.

 Learn more about [IoT hub - IoTHubFallbackDisabledAdvisor (IoT Hub Fallback Route Disabled)](/azure/iot-hub/iot-hub-devguide-messages-d2c#fallback-route).